flit/argon-rtos/src/argon/doc/argon.md

     then only the idle thread will exist and the system will do nothing.
 -   Finally call ar_kernel_run() to start the scheduler.
 This call will not return.

+For certain toolchains, currently only IAR, there is special startup code that runs the `main()` function in its own thread.
+There is nothing extra you need to do to startup Argon.